iSEE-Laboratory/DiffuVolume/README.md

 # Acknowledgements

 Thanks to Gangwei Xu for opening source of his excellent works ACVNet and IGEV-Stereo.
-Our work is inspired by these works and part of codes are migrated from [ACVNet](https://github.com/gangweiX/ACVNet), [IGEV](https://github.com/gangweiX/IGEV). /
+Our work is inspired by these works and part of codes are migrated from [ACVNet](https://github.com/gangweiX/ACVNet), [IGEV](https://github.com/gangweiX/IGEV). <br>
 Thanks to Zhelun Shen for opening source of his excellent works ACVNet and IGEV-Stereo.
 Our work is inspired by this work and part of codes are migrated from [PCWNet](https://github.com/gallenszl/PCWNet).